This Suffolk fishing port in East Anglia has fabulous beaches, inland waterways and affordable housing, making it a great place to live

 Nudging the Norfolk border, at England’s most easterly point, it’s the only seaside town in Suffolk to sit right on the doorstep of the Broads.
 From Oulton Broad, a few miles from the centre, you can explore its network of lakes and rivers; take a boat along the waterways of the beautiful Waveney and Yare Valleys all the way to Great Yarmouth, or even as far as Norwich.
 Lowestoft’s beaches are among the best in East Anglia: its Blue Flag South Beach – a golden mile of fine powdery sand – knocks the socks off any of its pebbly Suffolk rivals.
 And, with a low demand for second homes, locals can afford to live here: a substantial Victorian house in Lowestoft costs half the price of a tiny cottage in Southwold.

 ‘The house prices here are very enticing,’ agrees drama teacher Jo Forster, though it was a romance that brought her to Lowestoft and a love of the area that has kept her here.
 She was at drama school in London when she met her husband Stephen during a working summer at Southwold Theatre.
 After they married, they moved to his hometown.
-Seven years later (they have a one-year-old daughter), Jo can’t imagine living anywhere else.
+Seven years later (with their daughter), Jo can’t imagine living anywhere else.
 She enjoys the coastal walks, the waterways, the town’s ‘funny old cinema’, its cycle paths, beach huts and green open spaces – favourites include the Victorian gardens on Marine Parade and the Green Flag Nicholas Everitt Park, right on the shores of the Broads.
 ‘But the best thing,’ she says, ‘is being so close to the sea and the perfect sand beaches.’

 To the north of the town’s industrial fishing port, there is the beach at Gunton Cliff; to the south of Claremont Pier, a long stretch of sand reaches all the way to the wild empty dunes of Kessingland.
 ‘Lowestoft is a bit shabby in places,’ admits Jo.
 ‘But it’s got everything I could possibly need.’